amyrbrown/assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 are often at the wrong level.
 This is partly due to a lack of time, but disorganization on our part is also a contributing factor.

+There is also a constant tension between having students do realistic exercises drawn from actual scientific workflows, and giving them tasks that are small and decoupled, so that failures are less likely and don't have knock-on effects when they occur.
+This is exacerbated by the diversity of learners in the typical boot camp, though we hope that will diminish as we organize and recruit along disciplinary lines instead of geographically.

 ## Conclusions